 The Trainer track is a 14-month program for people who will offer individually developed group trainings on emotions and empathy using specific DEI processes and materials.

 The Consultant track is a 10-week post-Trainer's course for people who will utilize DEI principles and practices in unique non-clinical consultations with individuals.

-The Practitioner track is a 7-month post-Trainer's program for mental health professionals who will utilize DEI theory and methods in their counseling practices.
+The Practitioner track is a post-Trainer's program for mental health professionals who will utilize DEI theory and methods in their counseling practices.

 Dynamic Emotional Integration® Licensing curriculum

 Course 1: Learning the Language of Emotions: 4 weeks

 This introductory course is based on the material in The Language of Emotions, and involves skill building and delving into new information on emotions and empathy.

 Deeper inquiry into The Language of Emotions, including the Three Stages of Initiation (and trauma), Trauma Healing, and working with intense emotional states, including Panic, Rage, Suicidal Urges, and Emotion Shrines.